Young White woman in red plaid shirt taking test at desk between two men

 You aren’t defined by your final exam percentage, and you aren’t a better or a worse person depending on your test performance.
 If you keep up with studying and put your all into the test, you should be proud of yourself no matter what the final grade is!

-This is just the beginning of all the tips and trips we have on getting ready for exams!
+This is just the beginning of all the tips we have to help you get ready for exams!
 Check out Our Best Advice for Homework, Studying, and Tests to maximize your prep time.

 Like what you’re reading?